 Essentially, incorporating small original assessments based on a particular class is a valuable path for feedback.
 That being said, the science behind creating tests shows that developing your own questions is not an amateur endeavor and the smart test taker can see through a lot of the screens we put up to try to “catch” them — a tempting move for any teacher who wants to find out who was really listening.

 Based on our extensive research through the impressive halls of academia (OK, our Google search last Thursday) we have compiled a shortlist of tips to think about when building your own exam.
 The findings were actually very interesting, especially when it came to ways to use multiple choice and multiple answer questions – a format, I personally had wrongly considered less effective than the other question types when it came to assessing knowledge.
 The information gleaned from our sources was generally centered around multiple choice style questions, but the strategies apply to many of the question types found in online formative test platforms, e.g. drag and drop, resequencing, labeling, classification, etc.

-Here is our top 10 best practices for creating tests.
+Here are our top 10 best practices for creating tests.
 Most of the experts were consistent about their recommendations, so the list below is a summary of many sources.
 Credit and kudos go to Ruth Axman Childs, Christopher Pappas, Scott Winstead, Teresa Flateby, Marjorie Devine and Nevart Yaghlian.

 For more details into the academia of creating tests, below you’ll find links to articles from the PhD-types.

 10 Best Practices for Creating Tests

 When designing the test, be clear about the specific objectives you expected the students to learn from that unit of instruction.
 Rank them in importance and include more questions about the most important objectives, but be sure to include something about each objective.